-Sports Federation (IPSF)
+Federation (IPSF)

-- International A standard adopted by WADA in support of the Standard WADC.
-Compliance with an International Standard (as opposed to another alternative standard, practice or procedure) shall be sufficient to conclude that the procedures addressed by the International Standard were performed properly.
-International Standards shall include any Technical Documents issued pursuant to the International Standard. - Major Event The continental associations of National Paralympic Organizations Committees and other international multi-Sport organizations that function as the ruling body for any continental, regional or other International Event. - Marker A compound, group of compounds or biological parameter(s) that indicates the Use of a Prohibited Substance or Prohibited Method. - Metabolite Any substance produced by a biotransformation process. - Minor A natural Person who has not reached the age of majority as established by the applicable laws of his or her country of residence. - National Anti-The entity(ies) designated by each country as Doping possessing the primary authority and responsibility to Organization adopt and implement Anti-Doping rules, direct the collection of Samples, the management of test Results, and the conduct of hearings, all at the national level.
-This includes an entity which may be designated by multiple countries to serve as a regional Anti-Doping Organization for such countries.
-If this designation has not been made by the competent public authority(ies), the entity shall be the country's National Paralympic Committee or its designee. - National Event A Sport Event involving international- or national-level Athletes that is not an International Event.
+- International A standard adopted by WADA in support of the WADC.
+Standard Compliance with an International Standard (as opposed to another alternative standard, practice or procedure) shall be sufficient to conclude that the procedures addressed by the International Standard were performed properly.
+International Standards shall include any Technical Documents issued pursuant to the International Standard. - Major EventThe continental associations of National Paralympic CommitteesOrganizationsand other international multi-Sport organizations that function as the ruling body for any continental, regional or other International Event. - Marker A compound, group of compounds or biological parameter(s) that indicates the Use of a Prohibited Substance or Prohibited Method. - Metabolite Any substance produced by a biotransformation process. - Minor A natural Person who has not reached the age of majority as established by the applicable laws of his or her country of residence. - National Anti- DopingThe entity(ies) designated by each country as possessing the primary authority and responsibility to adopt and implement Anti-Doping rules, direct the collection of Samples, the management of test Results, and the conduct of hearings, all at the national level.
+This includes an entity which may be designated by multiple countries to serve as a regional Anti- Doping Organization for such countries.
+If this designation has not been made by the competent public authority(ies), the entity shall be the country's National Paralympic Committee or its designee. - National EventA Sport Event involving international- or national-level Athletes that is not an International Event.

-The organization recognized by the IPC as the national

-governing body for Athletes with a disability.
+NationalThe organization recognized by the IPC as the national governingParalympicbody for Athletes with a disability.